Ceelog/phpdoc-en/src/ref/strings.md

 **Warning**

-This function does not modify any attributes on the tags that you allow using `allowable_tags`, including the *style* and *onmouseover* attributes that a mischievous user may abuse when posting text that will be shown to other users.
+This function does not modify any attributes on the tags that you allow using `allowed_tags`, including the *style* and *onmouseover* attributes that a mischievous user may abuse when posting text that will be shown to other users.

 > **Note**:
 >
 > Tag names within the input HTML that are greater than 1023 bytes in
 > length will be treated as though they are invalid, regardless of the
-> `allowable_tags` parameter.
+> `allowed_tags` parameter.

 ### See Also